janLo/meshnet-firmware-lib/README.md

 * *node_firmware*: The firmware for the actual sensor/actor nodes.

 There is a script called `manage.py` in the firmaware directory to help to build the firmware.

+## Scripts

+* `debug_serial.py`: This is a mock for the serial connection to the network.
+The intention is to mock nodes to test the development without having the actual hardware at the hand.